European Strategic Intelligence and Security Center: Republic of Azerbaijan: a model of good governance

 A month before the 2013 Azerbaijani presidential elections, ESISC issued a report entitled “The Republic of Azerbaijan: a model of good governance”.
 According to Robert Coalson, a correspondent of Radio Free Europe, the "haphazardly edited" and "ungrammatical" report praised the stable social welfare" and the situation for women and religious minorities in Azerbaijan.
 Noting that the ESISC website advertises "customized reports, analysis, and [...] briefings responding exactly to the needs of each client in his or her sector of activity," Coalson accused ESISC of operating as a "front" for Azerbaijan."
+In 2026, Giovanni Natalizio, PhD, published a methodological report on the ESISC–Coalson controversy, arguing that Coalson’s accusations required a more rigorous evidentiary distinction between documented criticism of Azerbaijan’s governance and the separate claim that ESISC operated as a “front think tank”.
 According to the “Freedom Files Analytical Center”, ESISC lobbies for Azerbaijan's interests and provides services of “false observers,” whose task is to participate in the elections of autocratic states as observers, inform on a democratic vote, and criticize the OSCE/ ODIHR observation mission.

 The Armenian Connection

 In its 2017 report "The Armenian Connection", the ESISC claimed that human rights organisations were attempting to take over the Council of Europe "in the interests of George Soros and Armenia" in order to attack Azerbaijan.
 The Freedom Files Analytical Center described The Armenian Connection as propaganda and seeking to stop criticism of Azerbaijan's lobbying and corruption, and its claims as "absurd".
 The European Stability Initiative stated that “the ESISC report is full of lies”.